9 Facts About Allergy Shots You Need to Know Before Deciding to Get Them

 “In the case of stinging insects, the shots can be close to curative,” says Dr. Dziadzio.
 “That’s the one time I really push people to get the shots no matter what, because it’s such a dangerous allergy.”
 Allergy shots may also be a good choice for people who don’t like taking medications or can’t (or don’t want to) avoid the thing they're allergic to—like a pet or the great outdoors.

-It’s a big time commitment
+They're a big time commitment

 Allergy shots are given in two phases.
 In the “build-up” phase, you’ll need a shot once or twice a week for about three to six months.
 After that, you’ll enter the “maintenance” phase and receive them less often—about once or twice a month, for several years.